 Rebecca Karpoff, associate teaching professor of musical theater, recalls first meeting Brewer at his VPA audition in L.A.
 “His eager personality and raw talent were immediately evident.
-He has grown into that rare combination so prized in musical theater: the triple threat,” she says, referring to his ability to act, sing and dance.
+He grew into that rare combination so prized in musical theater: the triple threat,” she says, referring to his ability to act, sing and dance.

-Case in point: Brewer surprised everyone this past summer when he organized a live video fundraiser for Amazing Grace Conservatory, a Black-owned performing arts center that he used to attend in South L.A.
+These facets were on display in the summer of 2020, when Brewer organized a live video fundraiser for Amazing Grace Conservatory, a Black-owned performing arts center that he used to frequent in South L.A.
 No sooner had Brewer launched into his first musical number than donations began pouring in, totaling $1,000.
 The customarily outspoken actor was speechless.
-“They’re a nonprofit that has given scholarships to so many students, including me,” Brewer says.
-“Because of the pandemic, I knew that some kid might not receive a scholarship or be afforded the same opportunities I once had.
-It was my mission to fill a need.”
+“It really meant a lot to me to know that I had helped fill a need, that some kid was going to get a scholarship and be afforded the same opportunities I once had,” he says with a trace of emotion.

 Destined to Succeed

-This story was published on .
+This story was updated on December 21, 2021.